SOON: Draft 2018 ECOS Plan Available for Public Review & Comment

 2013 ECOS Plan »

 Updates to Energy (Regional Energy Plan – REP) »

 Updates to Economy (Comprehensive Economic Development Strategy – CEDS) »

 Updates to Transportation (Metropolitan Transportation Plan – MTP) »

 The Chittenden County Regional Planning Commission (CCRPC) is developing a Regional Energy Plan to advance the State’s Comprehensive Energy Plan’s climate and energy goals while also being consistent with municipal and regional plans.
 The Regional Energy Plan will also help to implement the recent legislation (Act 174) to improve the siting of renewable energy projects by giving towns and regions a greater voice in the Section 248 process.
 This will be incorporated into the 2018 ECOS Plan.

-Below is a draft of the enhanced energy plan that was submitted to the Department of Public Service for review in June 2017.
+Below is a draft of the enhanced energy plan that was submitted to the Department of Public Service for review in June 2017, as well as a visual overview and full draft for public review (10/31/17-11/22/17).
 Over the next few months, we will continue to work with our municipalities and our Board on finalizing the enhanced energy plan and to meet the Energy Planning Standards for Regional Plans.
-Our goal is to finalize this draft by December 2017.
+Our goal is to finalize this draft in December 2017.

-Draft text, data and maps are available here:
+Draft text, data and maps are available below.

 For questions or comments about the Regional Energy Plan, contact Melanie Needle.

 The Chittenden County Comprehensive Economic Development Strategy (CEDS) is designed to bring together the public and private sectors in the creation of an economic roadmap to diversify and strengthen regional economies.
 The CEDS should analyze the regional economy and serve as a guide for establishing regional goals and objectives, developing and implementing a regional plan of action, and identifying investment priorities and funding sources.